mtb-bank/loopback-connector-postgresql/README.md

 ## This fork supports INNER JOIN only across one postgres datasource

-But it needs a monkey patch :
+And it needs a monkey patch :

 ```
 /* eslint-disable @typescript-eslint/naming-convention */